gridcoin-community/Gridcoin-Site/wiki/faq.md

 ---
 ### Can I crunch BOINC on multiple machines?
 Do I need to install the wallet on each of them?

-You only need one wallet for each BOINC e-mail address/CPID (Cross Project Identifier).
-Your reward is based on the credit on your CPID.
-You can crunch on as many devices as you want under a single e-mail account and only need a single wallet to receive your reward.
-You must be running the wallet on a machine that has BOINC installed and is associated with *all* BOINC projects you would like to get credit for (they can be set to not retrieve new work if you don't want to crunch them on that machine).
+Yes.
+The typical setup is to have one machine with the wallet in solo crunching mode and BOINC.
+BOINC should be attached to <b>all</b> projects you are crunching, though you can set any projects you don't want to crunch on that machine to "no new tasks".
+You can install BOINC on as many other devices as you want, so long as you use the same e-mail address for BOINC, you will receive credit for that work.
+There is no need to install the wallet on the other machines, and doing so may cause you problems.

-You can install the wallet on as many other machines as you'd like, but only one wallet should be in "solo crunching" mode for each e-mail address used for BOINC.
-Put the other wallets in "investor" mode.
+Multiple wallets: If you want Gridcoin installed on multiple devices, such as for identity seperation purposes, make sure that each wallet is a <i>seperate</i> wallet (do not copy a wallet.dat from one machine and try to run it on another), and that you only have <b>one</b> wallet in solo crunching mode for each e-mail address/CPID you use for BOINC.
+Any other wallets should be set to "investor" mode.
+Being in "solo crunching" mode means the wallet will make beacons and attempt to "claim" a BOINC e-mail address/CPID.
+If you have multiple wallets competing for this claim, it will get messy quickly.

 ---
 ### Instead of discussing every single BOINC project to be added, is there any shared guidelines to be used for accepting or rejecting them?